ArisPodotas/TwTTbl/README.md

 ## Formatting

 The text is changed to a monospaced font and needs align labels enabled to represent the table in a readable way so that the collumns in the names are aligned

+The data.txt file is for a preview of the format that the taxonomic groups have to be outside of your phylogenetic tree for the program to work properly